Bachelor of Education

 Feb 15-29 | Reading week/spring break |

-Mar 12 | Last day to withdraw from semester 2 courses with W grade or change from credit to audit. |
+Mar 12 | Last day to withdraw from winter term courses with W grade or change from credit to audit |

 Mar 26-29 | Easter Break, college closed |

-Apr 23 | Last day semester 2 |
+Apr 23 | Last day of classes |

-May 28 | Lloydminster campus Convocation |
+May 28 | Convocation, Lloydminster campus |

 Most students transfer to the following: